nuttanon211211/KinkyFurs-V0/README.md

 ------------------------------

-How to run
+How to run<br>

-      python3 V0.py
+python version 3.x

+      python furs.py
 then,
-open web browser and go to localhost:8080
+open web browser and go to localhost:8080 (or 127.0.0.1:8080)

 ------------------------------